 Author Bio

-Dorothy lives with her cat Chitty in Massachusetts, where she likes to walk on the beach looking for inspiration for her next book.
-Her previous works include a memoir, Kwa Heri Means Goodbye: Memories of Kenya 1957-1959; a YA novel, A Door Just Opened; a post-WW2 story, Willow Run; and her latest memoir, Africa Calling Me Back.
+Dorothy lived with her cat Chitty in Massachusetts, where she liked to walk on the beach looking for inspiration for her next book.
+Her previous works include a memoir, Kwa Heri Means Goodbye: Memories of Kenya 1957-1959; a YA novel, A Door Just Opened; a post-WW2 story, Willow Run; a memoir, Africa Calling Me Back; and her latest release, The Emancipation of Emily.
 Many of her articles, essays, and travel pieces have appeared in a number of national magazines and newspapers.
+Dorothy passed away peacefully on August 8th, 2024, with her daughter by her side.
+She was dearly loved by her family and friends, leaving a profound impact on many lives across the globe.

 Kwa Heri Means Goodbye